 I very much enjoy seeing riders and horses strengthen their partnerships and enjoy success as a result of a few very simple, but hopefully helpful, ideas.
 I am happy to teach on a one-to-one basis, or in groups of a maximum of four riders.

 I have excellent facilities for dressage and show jumping at home.
 I am also willing to travel to teach, although my own competition commitments can make this difficult.

-I am very lucky that in 2015 and 2016 the number of people I teach has increased and I now have a lovely group of pupils who I thoroughly enjoy helping with their horses, and have really enjoyed watching their successes.
+I am very lucky that during 2019 the number of people I teach has continue to increase and I now have a lovely group of pupils who I thoroughly enjoy helping with their horses, and have really enjoyed watching their successes.

-Kind testimonials below from Geraldine Fisher who I have been helping with her lovely ex-race horse who is now team chasing and dragging, and Louise Lewis who I helped prepare for the Badminton Grass Roots Championships where she finished 15th and won the trophy for the best rider over 40.
+Kind testimonials below from Geraldine Fisher who I helped with her lovely ex-race horse who is now team chasing and dragging, and Louise Lewis who I helped prepare for the Badminton Grass Roots Championships where she finished 15th and won the trophy for the best rider over 40.